 - Creating and maintaining inclusive collections

-- Current trends in children’s lit
+- Current trends in children’s literature

-- Titles connected to current issues in the world
+- Titles connected to current world issues